 Try a trip to nearby Lokrum island (15 minutes away by boat) if you want to escape the crowds – the island is a great place to relax on in a little private cove for an afternoon.
 Alternatively, try a trip to one of the (slightly larger) nearby Elafiti islands for another possible day/afternoon trip.

 Alternatively, more and more travellers visit Dubrovnik during off-season, and tourist authorities are actively trying to promote the destination as a place to visit during autumn and winter too.
-There’s certainly still plenty of events taking place, most attractions are open, and as it’s right at the southern end of the Croatian coast, the temperature never normally gets too cold – average temperature in December is 10C, 9C in January.
+There’s certainly still plenty of events taking place, almost all attractions are open, and as it’s right at the southern end of the Croatian coast, the temperature never normally gets too cold – average temperature in December is 10C, 9C in January.

 A Weekend Break in Split